Environmental Management A priority for people and our business

-A healthy environment is also critical to our own survival as a company.
-We depend on natural resources like water to make our products, and we also rely on the people who make our clothes – if they cannot thrive in the communities where they live, neither can we.
-The environment is shared by all of us, and it is imperative that we act together to protect it.
+A healthy planet is also critical to our own survival as a company.
+We depend on natural resources like water to make our products, and we also rely on the people who make our clothes: If they cannot thrive in the communities where they live, neither can we.
+The planet is shared by all of us, and it is imperative that we act together to protect it.

-We view environmental issues as fundamental human rights issues and are exploring new ways to address climate change and help people access clean water.
+We view environmental issues as fundamental human rights issues and are exploring new ways to address our impacts on climate change, water and waste.

 This urgency is heightened by current environmental threats, including those caused by our industry.
-We are keenly aware that the environmental impacts of the apparel industry are significant, including pollution and greenhouse gas (GHG) emissions.
-According to leading scientists, the primary cause of climate change is GHG pollution, produced by manufacturing, transportation and energy consumption, among other factors.
+We are keenly aware that the environmental impacts of the apparel industry are significant, including water impacts, waste, pollution and greenhouse gas (GHG) emissions.

 Our current environmental approach centers on addressing our contributions to climate change, waste and water stewardship, in addition to creating more sustainable products.
 These are the issues where we see significant potential to positively impact people’s lives—and they also greatly important to our business.